-Cr.
-3. (3-3-0).
-Prerequisite(s): Admission to Teacher EducationAnalysis of the social studies curriculum and integration into the early school learning environment.
-This course is designed specifically for students who seek Early Childhood-4th Grade teacher certification without the field-based component.
+Analysis of the social studies curriculum and integration into the early school learning environment.
+This course is designed specifically for students who seek Early Childhood- 4^{th} Grade teacher certification without the field-based component.

 ESED 4357: Math & Science for the Young Child